Repairing the algebraic foundations of the Standard Model of particle physics

+\item{\bf 1.} Its assumption that observed neutrinos are all L-chiral (with eigenvalues -1 of $\gamma^5$) is inconsistent with the fact that neutrinos have finite mass and require the normal 4-spinor description of fermions based on the Dirac equation.
+The predicted R-chiral neutrinos have never been observed.

+\item{\bf 2.} Chirality is the main reason that it has not been found possible to incorporate the SM in unified field theories.

+\item{\bf 3.} Omission of the projection operator $P_L= {1\over 2}(1+\gamma^5)$ in many calculations should not affect their results, possibly explaining the success of the SM.

-The arguments leading to the V-A potential as a description parity non-conservation in weak interactions have been shown in \S4 to be invalid for two reasons: (1) they relate to the chiral description of the weak interaction and (2) they are based on the incorrect assumption that all fermions have the same intrinsic parity.
-In fact, observations of parity non-conservation arise from the analysis of experimental results neglects the fact that the two fermions that comprise a doublet have opposite intrinsic parities.
+\item{\bf 4.} The arguments leading to the V-A potential as a description parity non-conservation in weak interactions are invalid for two reasons: (1) it depends on the chiral description of the weak interaction and (2) it is based on the incorrect assumption that all fermions have the same intrinsic parity [1,2].

-It follows that attempts to retain the algebraic and conceptual structures of the SM in a unified theory are bound to fail, and that a complete revision, such as that provided by CU in [1,2], is necessary.
+\item{\bf 5.} Attempts to retain the algebraic and conceptual structures of the SM in a unified theory are bound to fail: a complete revision is necessary, such as that provided by Clifford Unification in [2].